opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/gdpr-compliance/README.md

 ### Data Portability

 OpenProject provides means to data controllers in order to receive *all* personal data connected to the OpenProject instance.
 This encompasses all user and system data (in the form of an SQL dump) as well as a collection of all uploaded files.
-This is now possible by controllers on their own using the backup feature of OpenProject: https://www.openproject.org/docs/enterprise-guide/enterprise-cloud-guide/backups/.
+This is now possible by controllers on their own using the [backup feature of OpenProject](../backups/).

 ## Signing a Data Processing Agreement (DPA) for the Enterprise cloud